Corresponding with the Past

 Our client, Phyllis, was born and raised in Mexico and her own memories are overlaid on the hundreds of letters that her mother wrote home to Boston.
 These letters tell colorful tales of Pancho Villa and describe lonely days and nights in isolated mining towns.
 Most of all, the letters reflect the passionate love that held Phyllis’s mother and father together throughout.

 People often come to us with letters, diaries, and drafts of histories.
-Sometimes we’re able to combine conversation with written material; sometimes all we have are books of letters.
-Original material, no matter how intrinsically interesting it may be, can be difficult to access.
+Sometimes we’re able to combine present-day conversation with the archived written material and graphics to produce a meaningful and attractive narrative.
+Original material, no matter how intrinsically interesting it might be, can be difficult to access.
 Typically, we take a small group of letters or diary entries and produce a chapter so that our client can evaluate the process before deciding to proceed.
-Combined with graphics, this text is much more accessible than the raw materials and ensures against the possible loss of original sources.
+Combined with photographs, this text is much more accessible than the raw materials and ensures against the possible loss of original sources.